June 16th – 26th (22nd) 2024

 What else you should know about the tour?

-For this tour the meeting point will be about 60 km south of Belgrade, the capitol of Serbia, at a major petrol station near the highway.
-From there we’ll travel in a convoy to the start of our offroad route in the Valjevo mountains (you’ll be supplied with detailed access instructions, coordinates and GPX/KML tracks from your country to meeting point).
-Final details will be mailed to you 2-4 weeks before the tour.
+For this tour the meeting point will be by the WWI monument on Gučevo mountain, near the town Loznica in western Serbia.
+From there we plunge directly into the jungle-like forests of Gučevo, and follow the ridge all the way to the highest peak of Sokolske mountains, Rožanj.
+You’ll be supplied with detailed access instructions to the starting point, coordinates and GPX/KML tracks from your country to meeting point.
+Final details will be mailed to you one monthbefore the tour.
 Please secure that you have your travel insurance before starting the tour.
 We expect you to arrive with a vehicle in good technical conditon, which can endure 10 days of serious overlanding.
 This tour will require average offroad experience and skills, but the rainy season in the Balkans (May) can bring us lots of mud and serious challenges on some trails (so keep that in mind!).
 During the tour a chance to refuel will be available each 200-250 km (petrol, diesel, LPG).
 All major credit cards (Visa, Master, Maestro, etc.) work in Serbia (both on ATM machines and for paying goods), but it’s advisable to have a small amount of cash for small expenses in the mountainous areas.

 Tour booking form